Your Step-By-Step Guide To Getting Over A Tough Breakup

-Here, we explore five expert-approved strategies to help you get over a breakup in the healthiest way possible:
+Here's your full guide to how to get over a breakup in the healthiest way possible:

 Breakups and the weeks afterward are intensely stressful, which can have very real effects on your body (weight gain, poor sleep, headaches, anxiety, digestive issues, to name a few) due in large part to elevated levels of the hormone cortisol.
 So, providing your body and mind with the necessary tools they need to combat this stress can go a long way in your healing process.